CCTC: Frequently Asked Questions

 Some things to note:

 • The internship with a faculty mentor is something students find on their own and coordinate with their own schedule in mind, as each person's location, discipline, days of availability, etc., are different.
-The CSUDH Internship Coordinator will provide guidance and assistance through the internship process.
-Connect with the Internship Coordinator when you start taking your 2nd course.
+The CSUDH internship course faculty will provide guidance and assistance through the internship process.
+Connect with the internship course faculty when you start taking your 2nd course.

 How long does it take to complete the certificate?